Buying a Home in San Diego? – 10 Reasons Why

 Other parts of town might not have the schools that you want for your children.
 When considering the purchase of a San Diego home, it is vital to get familiar the neighborhoods, their “look”, their personality and their amenities.
 This is where a great real estate agent can help you sort out the best areas and homes for your lifestyle!

 This is the essential time to voice your “wants” to your Buyer’s Agent.
 We need to know if you are an empty nester wanting to be close to dining and entertainment or if you are planning on having children and need to be in a neighborhood with the best schools possible.
 This is one of our favorite elements because it allows us to get to know you and listen to your needs.

-Once we have established the criteria for your ideal home, we either create an online website for you to showcase properties that could potentially be a good fit, or we help you set up a search that will email you properties as they become available.
+Once we have established your dream home criteria, we will create an online website for you to showcase properties that could be a good fit.
+We can also help you set up a search that will email you properties as they become available.

 Usually, it is at this point that we sit down with you on the computer and look at some properties together online, so we can get some initial feedback based on your reaction to different properties for sale.
 This also helps clients see for themselves whether or not the criteria they wish to have is actually available.
 If not, we can adjust the criteria, so we can be as close as possible.

 After we’ve refined the search, we schedule the appointments to view the chosen properties.
 This is usually fairly easy and 24-hour notice is normally sufficient notice.
 Most homes for sale have lock boxes, and sellers are very accommodating if they are motivated to sell.

 We also visit new homes if they match the criteria you are looking for.
 New builders cooperate with realtors, but it is important we be with you at the initial visit.
 Remember, our expert representation costs you nothing, but can save you time, money and trouble.